 Part of successfully picking bulk is knowing what you should pull out of a card box.
 The most played cards are usually worth more than others of similar rarities.
 A great place to start is with MTGGoldfish's format staple lists.
 To maximize value, I would focus on the Modern and Legacy card lists.
 I have found better returns on older cards than most Standard-legal commons and uncommon.

 2. Knowledge of the Most Played EDH Cards by Color

-EDH is a popular format with a very large card pool.
+EDH is a popular format with a huge card pool.
 EDHREC has top played card lists by color, artifact, and land.
-I recommend grabbing guild signets, tri-color lands, and strong blue cards as a starting point.
-You should also familiarize yourself with the list of top commanders.
+I recommend grabbing guild signets, tri-color lands, and blue cards as a starting point.
+It would help if you also familiarize yourself with the list of top commanders.
 This list will help you focus on gold cards that share multiple colors.
 Currently, I have found Gruul (red and green) as the least popular color combination.

 3. Reference a Buylist or MTG Dawnglare When Picking Bulk